mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 Sometimes related products are grouped under the same 'prod' ID.
 In that case you can use a fingerprint without the 'model' parameter.

-If you are writing a general device handler that supports all devices of a certain type, you can still base the fingerprint on command class support.
+If you are writing a general Device Handler that supports all devices of a certain type, you can still base the fingerprint on command class support.

 .. code-block:: groovy